VivaRado/Advent/README.md

 Overview:

+**2019-06-12**:

+We are preparing our approval documents for our stakeholders to review, for Script Extension to Cyrillic for version 3.

 **2019-04-27**:

 We have a layout for the plan of Script Extension and Master Extension that will take place between 2019-04-27 until 2019-06-02.